Ash914027/employee_of_organization/README.md

 In large organizations the data of employees can be handled by multiple people.
 New employees are added to the system, the HR department updates their roles and responsibilities etc.

 Write a program to display the employee list in an organization.
-Use a timer callback with a delay of 2 seconds to display the employee list only after an employee is added to the list.
+Use a timer callback with a delay of 2 seconds to display the employee list only after an employee is added to the list..

 ## Tasks